Eontec/eontec.github.io/_posts/2023-07-18-Black-Guild-V4-Chatacters.md

 There was a time when she was Tanaka's student, and she calls him "sensei".

-She am grateful to Tanaka for taking everything no matter how many problems she caused, and she was also interested in him as a member of the opposite sex and approached him, but she was not good at conveying such feelings, and Tanaka was insensitive.
+She is grateful to Tanaka for taking everything no matter how many problems she caused, and she was also interested in him as a member of the opposite sex and approached him, but she was not good at conveying such feelings, and Tanaka was insensitive.
 Unfortunately, she didn't notice it.

 Specializes in dual-wielding daggers, and tosses the enemy with quick movements.
 She is also good at lightning magic.